Nevenall/ghosting-the-edge/03 Gearing Up.md

 - You movements can be far more delicate and precise, you don't suffer the same constant adjustments and slight tremors that human bodies do.
 You can, in fact, move your body to a position and then have it freeze in place while you prepare your mind for the next precise movement.
 - You may weigh more, sometimes a lot more, then an equivalently sized meat body.
 - All your senses can work as normal or better.
 They may be far more sensitive than a normal human's and you may have senses no human has, such as infravision.

+##### Disadvantage

+- You tend to weight a lot
+- Your brain is hackable and supseptable to EMP
 :::

 #### Cyberbody Upgrades [1¤ each]